DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 [^7]: Boltanski and Chiapello, *The New Spirit of Capitalism*, p.
 355
     (italics in original).

-[^8]: Matteo Pasquinelli, ‘Google’s PageRank algorithm: a Diagram of
+[^8]: Matteo Pasquinelli, ‘Google’s PageRank algorithm: A Diagram of
     Cognitive Capitalism and the Rentier of the Common Intellect’, in Konrad Becker and Felix Stalder (eds) *Deep Search: The Politics of Search Engines Beyond Google*, Innsbruck: Studienverlag, 2009, pp.